Gancedo-PetCo/image-service/README.md

 ## Table of contents
 1. Usage
-2. CRUD API
+2. URLs and UUIS
-3. Working with Riak
+3. CRUD API

 ## Usage